dldudwo2011/Student-Grading-App/README.md

 # StudentGradingApp

-StudentGradingApp
+Console App

-a program that reads student marks, determines the highest mark, and then assigns grades.
+A program that reads student marks, determines the highest mark, and then assigns grades.